DhikaleKaveri/Vrindavan-Store-Data-Analysis/README.md

 **Vrinda Store Data Analysis (2022)**

 I have used excel to analyse Vrinda Store Data.
 I built different charts and then made a automated dashboard using those charts.
 I have cleaned the data, process the data, analyse the data then generates the insights from the data.
-This project was created with the guidance of a YouTube tutorial by Rishabh Mishra.
-You can watch the tutorial here.

 **Objective:**